What is dry eye syndrome?

 - Use cold to relieve symptoms of hay fever, inflammation, headaches, and migraines.

-- Or use in conjunction with specsavers dry eye drops to manage dry eyes.
+- Or use in conjunction with Specsavers dry eye drops to manage dry eyes.

 Dry eye drops